 From these 1 will be the one that has chosen Allah’s Deen, and 72 will be those who chose Shaytan’s deen and will love the deen that they accepted.
 They will stay away from those who oppose their deen.

-But those who believe in Tawheed and have brought Iman on the Holy Prophet (sawa) but do not know our Wilayah and do not know the misguidance of our enemies, have not made halal or haram, and have chosen those things in which there is no disagreement, and which Allah commanded.
+But those who believe in Tawheed and believe in the Holy Prophet (sawa) but do not know our Wilayah and do not know the misguidance of our enemies, have not made halal or haram, and have chosen those things in which there is no disagreement, and which Allah commanded.
 In matters where there is disagreement in the Ummah, they stay away, not sure of whether it has been commanded or not – so they have not chosen to be enemy or have not made lawful or unlawful, have no knowledge and whatever difficulty they come across, they leave it to Allah.
 So they will be saved.

 We come to understand, from this hadith, that there is a group of people that are not considered from the 73 sects.
 They are those who believe in the One God and the Prophet (sawa), who are not Shia but remained sincere and open minded in their beliefs, and performed good deeds.